-I left Merced, CA and headed to Sacramento, CA. I’ve only driven through Sacramento once before and never stopped.
-I wanted to see a little bit of the city so I decided to stop for lunch.
+I left Merced, California and headed to Sacramento, California.
+I’ve only driven through Sacramento once before and never stopped.
+I wanted to see a little bit of the city, so I decided to stop for lunch.
 I found a place on Yelp that had good reviews in the downtown area.
 When I walked in, it was like walking into a familiar place – a place that has quality food, is a little pricey, and cares about customer satisfaction.
 It felt like my previous life, the life before crappy 2-star hotels.

 I came across a small town called Weed.
 As I passed through Weed, I saw a little souvenir shop that was capitalizing on their town’s name.
 Smart.